CCHMC-Translation/CCHMC-Translation.github.io/index.md

 French
 -------

-The following terms must be translated as follows:
+1. The following terms must be translated as follows:

    email
    : courriel

    fax
    : fax

+2. Bilingual *date (date)* looks silly.
+Don't do it.

 Greek
 -------